bigbinary/wheel/README.md

 - [ ] In the Unique Identifier put ther reponame which in this case would be "timbaktu-web".
 - [ ] Click on "Update URL pattern"

+## Creating Heroku team

+- [ ] Click On "Personal".
+- [ ] In the pull down there you will have an option to create a new team.
+Click on that.
+- [ ] Team name should "reponame-team".
+In this case it would be "lexcel-web-team".
+- [ ] Click on "Add credit card".
+- [ ] Now click on "Transfer existing app".
+Select "lexcel-web-staging".
+- [ ] Invite other team members to the team.
+Make everyone "Admin"
+- [ ] Click on Person.
+Go to the pipeline.
+Go to settings.
+Scroll to the to bottom.
+Select "timbaktu-web-team" in the "Choose a pipeline owner".

 ## Heroku Review

 [Heroku Review](https://devcenter.heroku.com/articles/github-integration-review-apps)